Does the thought of spending hard earned revenue on credit card processing fees stress you out?

 With tiered pricing, processors typically offer a “qualified rate” which is very low, but can hide their margin behind a much higher “non-qualified” rate.

-With flat rate pricing, you can process credit card at the same low rate each month without having to pay any additional transaction fees.
+With flat rate pricing, you can process credit cards at the same low rate each month without having to pay any additional transaction fees.

 6. Watch Out for Hidden Fees and Mandatory Contracts